Three Warning Signs Your Laser Scanner Training Might Be Deficient

 When a public safety agency invests in a 3D laser scanner, user training is an essential part of the package.
 But training on how to use the technology isn’t necessarily enough.
 In forensics, especially if you’re handling casework, the training needs to be practical and applicable to the immediate tasksyouneed to perform.

-Before investing in a laser scanner, watch for the following red flags related to training:
+Before investing in a laser scanner (or any other digital scene documentation technology), watch for the following red flags related to training: